FAIMS/burial-mounds-web/README.md

 ### Preprocessing Required for Images on Google Drive

-First, please ensure your files are of the types discussed in the [file type section](#file-type-for-images), otherwise, please convert your image to one of the file type discussed in that discussion.
+First, please ensure your files are of the types mentioned in the [file type section](#file-type-for-images), otherwise convert your image to one of the file type discussed in that discussion.

-To use the provided `google_drive.py` Python script.
-The url of the Google Drive images will need to be extracted into a CSV.
-The script assumes that the length of the unique identifier is uniform, and that the unique identifier of appended in the name of the file.
+To use the provided `google_drive.py` Python script, the URL of the Google Drive images will need to be extracted into a CSV.
+The script assumes that the length of the unique identifier is uniform, and that the unique identifier is appended to the start of the file name.

-**Example**:
+**Example:**

-Assume a record with the unique identifier of `1000` and it have 3 images associated with it:
+Assume a record with the unique identifier of `1000`  has 3 images associated with it:

 - `image-one.jpg`
 - `image-two.jpg`
 - `image-three.jpg`

-User will then append `1000` to the filename of those images:
+The user will then append `1000` to the filename of those images:

 - `1000_image-one.jpg`
 - `1000_image-two.jpg`